BirgitPlatt/downloadFilelist/README.md

 Small python project for a script that takes a plaintext file as an argument and downloads all images, storing them on the local hard disk.
 The file has one URL per line.

-Project folder downloadFilelist contains the script download_filelist.py.
+Project folder download_filelist contains the script download_filelist.py.
 Folder input_sample contains example filelists using different encodings

 This python project was developed using Visual Studio 2015 and python 3.5.0